Rustring/PrismLauncher-Cracking-Guide/README.md

 5) Now open PrismLauncher and continue the launcher's post setup, and adding an offline account should work.
 > You may also launch the launcher before then perform the steps but any way is alright.

-__MAKE SURE YOU ADD A NEW ACCOUNT BEFORE LAUNCHING THE GAMD AND DO NOT DELETE THE ACCOUNT NAMED XYZ__
+__MAKE SURE YOU ADD A NEW ACCOUNT BEFORE LAUNCHING THE GAME AND DO NOT DELETE THE ACCOUNT NAMED XYZ__

 Moreover, the account named XYZ shouldn't be used at all, as a usable account, and simply should be kept around with another account being used on its place.